Posted in Recipes on 20.12.2018

 This Vegan Tiffin would also make a great last minute gift

-As they take only a handful of minutes to make and a little chilling time.
+They take only a handful of minutes to make and a little chilling time.
 Then just wrap in some crinkly cellophane or a little cardboard box and attach a pretty bow!
 And who doesn’t love a handmade gift?
 Especially if it’s chocolate flavoured!